-The loss snapped a memorable five-game winning streak.
-The stretch included changes to three of the most-revered records in Packers history (Forrest Gregg’s 33-year-old consecutive-games streak, broken by Favre; Jim Taylor’s 41-year-old season rushing record, Green; and Don Hutson’s 58-year-old career scoring mark, eclipsed by Ryan Longwell).
+Not to be forgotten, the 2003 season included changes to three of the most-revered records in Packers history (Gregg’s 33-year-old consecutive-games streak, broken by Favre; Taylor’s 41-year-old season rushing record, surpassed by Ahman Green; and Hutson’s 58-year-old career scoring mark, eclipsed by Ryan Longwell).

 On Jan.
 14, 2005, Harlan restructured the team’s football operations, naming Ted Thompson general manager, with full authority over football decisions.
-Harlan said he based the decision on his belief in a preferred structure -- separate individuals for the GM and head coach positions.
+Harlan said he based the decision on his belief in a preferred structure – separate individuals for the GM and head-coach positions.

 McCarthy guided the Packers to a resilient four-game winning streak to close his first season as head coach with an 8-8 record, keeping the team in contention for the playoffs until the final weekend of 2006, when mere percentage points dubbed the Giants the NFC’s last postseason qualifier.

 McCarthy was disappointed the Packers just missed the playoffs, particularly because the team was as healthy as it had been all season and was playing its best football the last month.
-But the NFL’s youngest club carried that momentum into 2007, winning its first four games and ultimately tying the franchise record for regular-season victories with a 13-3 mark.
+But the NFL’s youngest club carried that momentum into 2007, winning its first four games and ultimately tying the then-franchise record for regular-season victories with a 13-3 mark.
 McCarthy also tied Sherman’s team mark for the most wins by a head coach in his first two seasons (21).

 With Joe Philbin taking over as offensive coordinator, Ryan Grant emerging at midseason as a feature back, and Favre enjoying a brilliant final season in Green Bay, the offense finished second in the league, its highest ranking since 1983.